 Examples

-In the following example, the SEMI_TO_INNER(t2) hint instructs the optimizer to convert the semi join between t1 and t2 into an inner join for more efficient processing.
+The following query example specifies to enable semi-join queries by using the SEMI_TO_INNER(t2) hint.
+This instructs the optimizer to convert the semi-join between t1 and t2 into a more efficient inner join.

 SELECT /*+ SEMI_TO_INNER(t2) */ *